LucasGGiachetto/hangsman_jogo-da-forca-/README.md

 That is a simple Hangman Game.

-There's support to two languages:
+There's support for two languages:
 - Brazilian portuguese
 - American english